BluePointDigital/mangagen/README.md

 ---

-## Workflow Guide
+## Current Features

 ### 1. Story Planning & Parsing
-Start by pasting your raw story text into the **Story Parser**.
+Quickest way is to start by pasting your raw story text into the **Story Parser**.
 The AI analyzes your text and breaks it down into structured manga pages and panels.
 ![Story Parser](examples/story-parser.png)

 ### 2. Storyboard Editing
-Once parsed, visualize your pages in the **Storyboard**.
+You may also use the creator studio to edit a single manga page's layout, visualize your page in the **Storyboard**.
 Here you can:
 -   Rearrange panels.
 -   Edit dialogue and descriptions.
 -   Assign specific character references to panels.
 ![Manga Storyboard](examples/manga-storyboard.png)

+You also can generate the full page in one shot based on the prompt.

 ### 3. Asset Management
 Manage your visual consistency using the **Asset Library**.
 Upload and organize: